Such manipulation is generally not considered a crime.

 To request your free copy, email email@example.com.

-Tragically, there is no mechanism for a family to safeguard its members over age 16 from predatory alienation and undue influence.
+There is presently no mechanism for a family to safeguard its members over age 16 from predatory alienation and undue influence.

-Concerned citizens have been working with New Jersey State Senator Loretta Weinberg (D-District 37) to draft legislation to better protect families by creating a civil cause of action in cases of undue influence and predatory alienation, regardless of the age of the targeted victim.
+Since 2012, concerned citizens have been working with New Jersey lawmakers to draft legislation to better protect families in cases of undue influence and predatory alienation, regardless of the age of the targeted victim.

 Whether we call it malicious manipulation, thought control, coercive persuasion, or brainwashing, there is a definite process by which people can be convinced to surrender their ability to think critically, suppress their own identity, and cut themselves off from those they previously trusted and loved.